Commercial Mortgages

 Do I need experience?

-Not always, Lenders will look at a number of factors.
+Not always, commercial mortgage lenders will look at a number of factors.

 It may be possible depending on your circumstances.